Hiring for Talent, Not Just Skills and Experience, Can Be Your Competitive Advantage!

 Your team is likely to have less turnover, longer retention.

-An employee hired in the context of your commitment to growing and developing their potential, is an employee likely to reciprocate that commitment with their personal loyalty.
+An employee hired with the promise that they will be developed, is an employee likely to reciprocate that commitment with their personal loyalty.
 In today’s job market the tendency to change jobs every 1-2 years is commonplace, creating enormous costs to US businesses.
 An employee who has personally benefited from 1-2 years of mentorship is going to think twice before leaving you for another opportunity where there is a chance that mentorship won’t continue.

 The value of a loyalty factor created by hiring for potential, can be immeasurable.